 Youth-led individual and group commitments to action encourage young men to become agents of change within their communities.

 Manhood 2.0 is a gender-transformative initiative developed by Promundo and the University of Pittsburgh to engage adolescent boys and young men (ages 15-24) in reflecting on the impacts of harmful gender norms, specifically with the aims of preventing teen pregnancy, dating violence, sexual assault, and LGBTQ bullying, and of building healthier relationships.

 The initiative is an adaptation of Promundo’s flagship Program H, an evidenced-based program launched by Promundo and partners in 2002.
-The Program H methodology combines group education sessions with youth-led campaigns and activism, and has been adapted in over 22 countries around the world.
+The Program H methodology combines group education sessions with youth-led campaigns and activism, and has been adapted in at least 32 countries around the world.

 Manhood 2.0 is designed to engage young men in the United States in questioning and challenging harmful norms, and ultimately aims to transform them.
 Employing a lens of intersectionality, Manhood 2.0 encourages adolescent boys and young men to reflect critically about their identities within the particular contexts in which they are formed.
 They are encouraged to think and talk about gender beyond the rigid divisions of male and female, to value a diversity of gender expressions, and to build healthier attitudes, behaviors, and relationships, based on respect and equality.